lvittor/monotion/README.md

 ## Work and considerations

-Now that the project was built and is now running, we can now interact with the Swagger interface and the Mongo Express client respectively located in `localhost:8002/docs` and `localhost:8081`.
+Now that the project was built and is now running, we can now interact with the Swagger interface, the Mongo Express client and Kibana respectively located in `localhost:8002/docs`, `localhost:8081` and `localhost:5601`.

 ### Swagger (`http://localhost:8002/docs`)
 Using this tool, we can interact in a more intuitive way with the API.
 We can now try every existing method.